 The short answer is: whatever you want it to.
 Both organic and paid methods have their respective benefits and drawbacks, and either can be the more appropriate choice depending on a particular objective.

-A successful social strategy is one that treats organic and paid content equally and amalgamates the two to create one powerful whole.
+A successful social media strategy is one that treats organic and paid content equally and amalgamates the two to create one powerful whole.
 Paid social is a highly effective way to drive traffic, and most of your content will need a paid push to reach the right audience in the beginning.
 However, delivering quality content that is relevant to your target audience is key to driving engagement and organic reach.
 This is particularly the case on Facebook following recent updates to the newsfeed algorithm.

 Facebook’s relevance score is a useful indication of how well your content resonates with your audience.
 The higher the relevance score a piece of content has, the more likely it is to attract an audience that will interact with it.
 Although attracting this audience will require an initial paid boost, the higher your content’s relevance score is, the more likely it is to garner engagement.
 In turn, the more people who engage with your content, the more it will be shown on the newsfeed.
 This has the double benefit of reducing Cost Per Click and driving engagement more likely to translate into organic reach.